 What form do I use to apply for financial aid?

 First, you must complete the Free Application for Federal Student Aid (FAFSA).
-You and your parent, if applicable, may sign the FAFSA with a Personal Identification Number (PIN).
+You and your parent, if applicable, may sign the FAFSA with a Federal Student Aid ID (FSA ID).
 See Scholarship Opportunities for institutional applications for other scholarships.

 When do I apply?

-For the best chance at receiving financial aid, apply as soon as possible after January 1.
-(You need the previous year’s income tax return and asset information for the FAFSA.)
+For the best chance at receiving financial aid, apply as soon as possible after October 1.

 What is Cleveland State Community College’s Title IV School Code?